top of page

 Some of the better known beaches are La Piscina (The Swimming Pool), Las Machas (The Clams), Playa Blanca (White Beach) and El Chuncho (The Owl).
 The place in addition enjoys a year-roundmediterranean climate.

-On the coastline eleven kilometers north of Caldera, Northern Chile, there is a body of Jurassic orbicular granite which is dyke-like with an exposed surface area of approximately 375 m2, enclosed in a tonaliticbatholith.
+On the coastline eleven kilometres north of Caldera, Northern Chile, there is a body of Jurassic orbicular granite which is dyke-like with an exposed surface area of approximately 375 m2, enclosed in a tonaliticbatholith.

 Where visible, the contact between country rock and the orbicular body is characterized by a zone of comb layering.
 The orbicular body has a porphyritic granodiorite matrix.
-The surface ratio of matrix / orbicules is 35/65; orbicules are mainly ellipsoidal with an average axis of 7.0 cm and are composed of a quartz diorite core and a single dark shell with a predominantly radial texture composed of equal amounts of plagioclass and amphibole accompanied by lesser amounts of clinopyroxene, biotite and magnetite.
+The surface ratio of matrix/orbicules is 35/65; orbicules are mainly ellipsoidal with an average axis of 7.0 cm and are composed of a quartz diorite core and a single dark shell with a predominantly radial texture composed of equal amounts of plagioclase and amphibole accompanied by lesser amounts of clinopyroxene, biotite and magnetite.
 The core of the orbicules is polycrystalline and corresponds to a medium gray, medium grained (1.5 to 2.0 mm) quartz diorite composed of plagioclase, amphibole, quartz, biotite, small amounts of K-feldspar, clinopyroxene, and accessories, mainly magnetite.
 The texture is hypidiomorphic granular.
 There is a close petrographic similarity between the core of the orbicules, the non-orbicular inclusions and country rock.

-The park is located 30 km north of Chañaral and 180 km north of Copiapo.
+The park is located 30 km north of Chañaral and 180 km north of Copiapó.
 It was founded in 1985 and has an extension of 437.54 km² (including 1.1 km² of insular terrain).
 It is importance derives from the relative diversity of species.

-Main Trekkings:
+Principals Trekkings:

 — Sendero Mirador Máximo Villaflor;

-- Aguada Los Sapos Trail;
+— Sendero Aguada Los Sapos;

-- Quebrada del Castillo Trail.
+— Sendero Quebrada del Castillo.

 IMG_1924[1].JPG